conduktor/conduktor-docs/docs/platform/configuration/introduction.md

 - Platform License

 :::info
-The new **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Platform UI.
+The **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Platform UI.
 The Manage Clusters page have several advantages over the YAML configuration:
 - Intuitive interface with live update capabilities
 - Centralized and secured with RBAC and Audit Logs Events